Blog Layout

 5. Configurations and Customizations

 When weighing NetSuite vs. Microsoft Dynamics 365 Finance, think about the developers you’ll need to customize your ERP.
 These systems require different levels of expertise based on the coding languages they use.
-And therefore, you might find varying resources available for modifications.
+Therefore, you might find varying resources available for modifications.

 NetSuite has designed its system to give non-technical users the most possible power.
 They can tailor their reports, dashboards, fields, and more without resorting to code.
 Still, most customers need heavier customizations that require technical expertise.
 Fortunately, NetSuite uses a Java-based programming language, which is familiar to most developers.
 So, the system is easy to manipulate.